TheGeekOnSkates/breakaway-basic/README.md

 # TO-DO's (in no particular order)

 * As I create/change BASIC commands, keep updating the docs.

+# KNOWN ISSUES

+# FEATURES TO BE ADDED

 * Add PUT x y character
 * Add COLOR x y color, or maybe COLORS x y fg bg

-# KNOWN ISSUES

-* GOSUB/RETURN - nested GOSUBs seem to work now, but not two GOSUBs back-to-back (see latest test)

-# FEATURES TO BE ADDED

 * IF (here's where that "RC" variable will come in handy, and the string-replacing stuff I wrote, etc.)
 * RENUMBER (like I think it was the TI 99 4/A had)
 * Playing with the idea of aliases.
 For example: